 In this new TCoffee and Code session, we a fact-packed conversation on how stock market trading drastically evolved over the years and how Delphi became a game-changer for real-time financial software development.
 In this video, hosts Ian Barker and Jim Mckeeth are joined by a long-time Delphi developer Jim Ferguson who professionally developed a Real-time Stock Market Software in 1992 with Turbo Pascal 6.
-Here, he shares all his experiences on how he managed to embrace the rapidly evolving technology especially in the field of software development, and how Delphi helped him overcome these challenges.
+Here, he shares all his experiences on how he managed to embrace the rapidly evolving technology especially in the field of windows program development, and how Delphi helped him overcome these challenges.

 How did Delphi change the game for Jim Ferguson?